kaz-utashiro/optex/README.md

     Option **--man** or **-h** will print document if available.
 Option **-l** will print module path.
 Option **-m** will show the module itself.
-When used after other modules, print infomation about the last declared module.
+When used after other modules, print information about the last declared module.
 Next command show the document about **second** module.